sr-t1/task1/README.md

     r = Repair()
     cv2.imwrite('final.png', r.repair(img))
 4.The face result picture will be saved in code/ named as 1.png,2.png,3.png by the order of faces detected
-The full result will be saved as code/final.png, with a nearest upsampled background
+The full result will be saved as code/final.png